yoursun0/money-transfer-api/README.md

  3. Checkout the project repository

- 4. Run maven clean install to deploy all the dependencies of the project.
+ 4. Run `mvn package` to package the project using maven

- 5. Compile and run MoneyTransferApplication.class as a springboot application
+ 5. Launch spring boot web application by this command: `java -jar target/money-transfer-0.0.1-SNAPSHOT.jar`

- 6. You can test the following APIs locally by using POSTMAN (https://www.getpostman.com/)
+ 6. You can test the following APIs locally by using curl or POSTMAN (https://www.getpostman.com/)

  * GET  http://localhost:8080/v1/money/account/521877048123